 There are several other code hosting platforms that may not be as good as GitHub – but if you want to explore more options, I’ve listed some of them below:

 What’s your choice?

 I provided my recommendation on GitHub alternatives.
-What would be your choice or recommendation for source code hosting service for moving away from GitHub?
-Do share your views.
+What would be your choice or recommendation for a source code hosting service to switch from GitHub?

 Do share your thoughts in the comments below.